QingyangZhang/EMPO/readme.md

 | Qwen2.5-Math w/GRPO            | $\{q, a\}$     | 77.8 | 39.7         | 39.1           | 20.0   | 57.5  | 46.8 |
 | Qwen2.5-Math w/EMPO            | $\{q\}$        | 78.0 | 40.4         | 37.3           | 20.0   | 65.0  | 48.1 |

-The pre-RL results in our EMPO are similar to that reported by [Absolute-Zero](https://arxiv.org/abs/2505.03335).
+Noted that the pre-RL results in our EMPO are similar to that reported by [Absolute-Zero](https://arxiv.org/abs/2505.03335).

 ### Free-form Natural Reasoning